juanluisbaptiste/docker-postfix/README.md

     cd docker-Postfix
     sudo docker build -t postfix .

+Or you can use the provided [docker-compose](https://github.com/juanluisbaptiste/docker-postfix/blob/master/docker-compose.yml) files:

+    sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml build

+For more information on using multiple compose files [see here](https://docs.docker.com/compose/production/).
 You can also find a prebuilt docker image from [Docker Hub](https://registry.hub.docker.com/u/juanluisbaptiste/postfix/), which can be pulled with this command:

     sudo docker pull juanluisbaptiste/postfix:latest